dunfieldlab/dunfieldlab.github.io/_drafts/2024-10-01-jekyll-setup-with-anaconda.markdown

 jekyll serve
 {% endhighlight %}
 Yay!
 Fantastic!
 We've got it running.
-Jekyll has made a website with a following structure:
+Jekyll has made a website with the following structure:
 ```
 my_website/
 ├── 404.html